krovs/oscp-writeups/docs/PWK Challenges/poseidon.md

 ### Initial Access

-Having the krbtgt hash we can forge a golden ticket to access to the machine.
-We need the parent SID.
-We can use mimikatz as:
+With the `krbtgt` hash, we can forge a Golden Ticket to access the machine.
+We need the parent SID, which can be retrieved using Mimikatz:

 ![](assets/Pasted%20image%2020250227212717.png)

-Add sub and domain to host file
+Add the subdomain and domain to the hosts file.

 ![](assets/Pasted%20image%2020250227213058.png)

-Create the ticket and export it
+Create the ticket and export it.

 ![](assets/Pasted%20image%2020250227212753.png)

 ![](assets/Pasted%20image%2020250227213020.png)

-Access DC01
+Access DC01.

 ![](assets/Pasted%20image%2020250227213221.png)